 Referenda.
 Any action of the Council may be referred to a mail ballot of Section members by means of a petition containing the signatures of ten percent of the Section members or of 25 members of the Section, whichever is less.
 Any resolution passed by the Annual Business Meeting of the Section shall be referred to Council.
 If such resolutions are not accepted by the Council, they shall be submitted to the membership by mail ballot.
 A resolution passes when it is supported by a majority of those casting ballots.

 Membership.
 The membership of the Section shall be drawn from the members of the American Sociological Association who have expressed an interest in the sociology of development.

 Dues.
 Dues shall be set by the Council to cover the operation of the Section in accord with the requirements of the American Sociological Association.

 Awards.
 In accordance with the Association’s regulations on sections, four types of awards will be given.
-The awards are: Book Award [Annual], Article Award [Annual], Student Article Award [Annual], and Distinguished Career Award [occasional — to be awarded at the discretion of the Section council].
+The awards are: Book Award [Annual], Article Award [Annual], Student Article Award [Annual], Distinguished Career Award [occasional — to be awarded at the discretion of the Section council], and Samuel Cohn Distinguished Service Award [occasional – to be awarded at the discretion of the Section council].

 Amending Section By-Laws.
 Amendments to these By-Laws may be proposed by any member of the Council, or by a petition signed by 10% of the membership or 25 members, whichever is smaller.
 Proposed amendments may be voted on at the Annual Business Meeting of the Section, through a mail ballot of Section members, or through an electronic balloting procedure (email or Internet based survey).
 The Council determines the timing and the venue for any vote on a proposed amendment, and the vote must occur within 15 months of the amendment’s initial proposal.
 Proposed amendments must be shared, in writing, with all section members at least 14